-Transfer of graduate course credit from other RIT departments or from other appropriate institutions of higher learning is based on the graduate committee recommendation and may not exceed nine quarter credits.
+Transfer of graduate course credit from other RIT departments or other appropriate institutions of higher learning is based on the graduate committee recommendation and may not exceed 9 quarter credits.
 A grade of "B" or better is required for all transfer courses.
-The total of 600-level courses applicable to the program may not exceed four quarter credits and no graduate credit will be considered for courses below the 600 level.
+The total of 600-level courses applicable to the program may not exceed 4 quarter credits, and no graduate credit will be considered for courses below the 600 level.